Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Introduction

 \section{Introduction}

-Physical interaction is an essential aspect of human life.
-As robots are pushed into the real world and their tasks become more complex, physical robot interactions (\textbf{PRI}) will become an increasingly essential feature.
-An agent's understanding of physical cause-effect relationships underpins its performance in PRI tasks.
-Without this cause-effect understanding, an agent is unable to distinguish and filter between promising or unfavourable candidate actions.
+Physical interaction is a fundamental aspect of human experience, shaping our ability to navigate and manipulate the world around us.
+As robots are increasingly deployed in real-world environments with more complex tasks, physical robot interactions (\textbf{PRI}) will become a critical feature of robotic systems.
+Predicting physical cause-and-effect relationships is essential for a robot’s performance in PRI tasks.
+Without this understanding, an agent cannot effectively distinguish between promising and unfavourable candidate actions, hindering its ability to perform tasks efficiently and safely.

-Visual and tactile sensations are essential to building physical interaction perception in humans~\cite{johansson2009coding}, in particular, human tactile cognition helps with a series of interactive tasks~\cite{nicholas2010active} like grasping, manipulating an object, in-hand manipulation, tactile exploration, object pushing, and human-to-human physical collaboration.
-Tseng et al.~\cite{tseng2007sensory} and Thoroughman et al.~\cite{thoroughman2000learning} showed humans use predictive models to perform such complex physical interaction tasks.
+Visual and tactile sensations are fundamental to building physical interaction perception in humans~\cite{johansson2009coding}.
+Human tactile cognition, in particular, plays a crucial role in a variety of interactive tasks~\cite{nicholas2010active}, such as grasping, object manipulation, in-hand manipulation, tactile exploration, object pushing, and human-to-human physical collaboration.
+Research by Tseng et al.~\cite{tseng2007sensory} and Thoroughman et al.~\cite{thoroughman2000learning} demonstrates that humans rely on predictive models to execute these complex physical interaction tasks effectively.

-In robotics, physical interaction tasks are typically performed with deep neural network video prediction models \cite{oprea2020review} and bench-marked with object-pushing datasets such as the BAIR dataset~\cite{ebert2017self}.
-These prediction architectures use optical sensation to perceive their environment.
-However, unlike the multi-modal systems humans use for environment perception, this single-modality approach results in more latent variables and prediction uncertainty.
-We believe the integration of other sensing modalities, such as tactile sensation, into these physical interaction perception models will improve an agent's cause-effect predictions during PRI.
+In robotics, physical interaction tasks are typically handled by estimating physical property ~\cite{mavrakis2020estimating}, using interactive planning~\cite{mghames2020interactive}, learning based planning~\cite{tafuro2022dpmp} or deep neural network video prediction models~\cite{oprea2020review}.
+The latter ones are often benchmarked with object-pushing datasets, such as the BAIR dataset~\cite{ebert2017self}.
+More recently, tactile predictive models~\cite{nazari2022proactive} are studied and show superior performance compared to reactive tactile systems in physical robot interaction tasks.
+These prediction architectures utilize either optical or tactile sensations to perceive the environment and determine the control actions.
+However, unlike the multi-modal systems humans use for environment perception, these single-modality approaches result in a higher number of latent variables and increased prediction uncertainty.
+We propose that integrating both touch and vision into a multi-modal physical interaction perception model will improve an agent's cause-and-effect predictions during PRI tasks across both modalities. \chadded[id=AE]{To address this limitation, we propose a dual-pipeline multi-modal prediction architecture, termed SPOTS, which explicitly preserves modality-specific inductive biases while enabling cross-modal interaction.}